furkantokac/furkantokac.com/content/blog/0043-rpi3-fast-boot-less-than-2-seconds.md

 categories: ["Gömülü|Embedded"]
 tags: ["Embedded Linux", "Raspberry Pi", "Embedded", "English"]
 url: "rpi3-fast-boot-less-than-2-seconds"
-summary: This post shows how to boot Raspberry Pi 3 (RPI) in 1.75 seconds, in details.
-In addition to that, it is discussed optimizations that can be applied to a Qt application.
+summary: This post tells about my journey on fast-booting a Raspberry Pi 3 (RPI).
+In addition to that, some optimizations are discussed that can be applied to a Qt (QML) application.
 At the end, we will have a RPI that boots from power-up to Linux shell in 1.75 seconds, power-up to Qt GUI (QML) application in 2.82 seconds.
 ---

 {{< goTrPost url="/rpi3-fast-boot-2-saniyede-acilan-sistem" >}} <br>

 This post tells about my journey on fast-booting a Raspberry Pi 3 (RPI).
+In addition to that, some optimizations are discussed that can be applied to a Qt (QML) application.
 At the end, we will have a RPI that boots from power-up to Linux shell in 1.75 seconds, power-up to Qt GUI (QML) application in 2.82 seconds.

 **Download demo image** : [github.com/furkantokac/rpi3-fastboot-sdcard.img][14]
-You can see the details about the demo image on part 6.
+You can see the details of the demo image on part 6.

 {{< youtube eQW0QNUPb2o >}}